ericstober/lumina-creative-website/README.md

 # Lumina Creative Website

-A responsive and modern website, showcasing create works, services, and contact information with an emphasis on design and usability.
+A responsive and modern website, showcasing creative works, services, and contact information with an emphasis on design and usability.

 ## Features